Program FAQs

 Besides training, what responsibilities are involved with being partnered with a Hero Dog?

 All dogs need physical exercise and mental stimulation for their health, but these requirements are especially important for a highly intelligent working dog.
-If partnered with a Hero Dog, you will need to provide, at the minimum:
+If partnered with a Hero Dog, you will need to provide:

 - a one-hour brisk walk